hexbright/samples/README.md

 hexbright_factory
 -----------------
 This is the software that ships with the Hexbright Flex.
-Button presses cycle through off, low, and high modes.
+Button presses cycle through off, low, medium, and high modes.
 Hold down the button while off for blinky mode.

 hexbright4
 ---------------------